Robb Stauber: Playing career

-Professional hockey career

-Stauber made his National Hockey League debut with the Kings during the 1989–90 season, appearing in two games.
+Stauber made his debut with the Kings during the 1989–90 season, appearing in two games.
 After two years in the minors, he played in 53 games for Kings between the 1992–93 and 1993–94 seasons.
 He was traded (along with Alexei Zhitnik, Charlie Huddy, and a draft pick) to the Buffalo Sabres (for Grant Fuhr, Denis Tsygurov, and Philippe Boucher) during the 1994–95 season.
 Stauber appeared in just one game with the Kings and six games with the Sabres in that season, his last in the NHL.
 His career NHL stats are 21-23-9 W-L-T, 3.81 GAA, .890 save percentage, and one shutout in 62 games.

 Stauber spent 1995 to 1999 in the AHL and IHL.
 From 2002 to 2006, he played a few games in three different seasons with the Jacksonville Barracudas in three different leagues, the Atlantic Coast Hockey League, WHA2, and Southern Professional Hockey League.
 In 1996, he scored a goal while playing for the Rochester Americans.

 Coaching career

-Stauber coached at the University of Minnesota's Gophers men's hockey program as their goalie coach from 2000 to 2008, during which the Gophers won back to back NCAA National Titles in 2002 and 2003.
+Initially hired as a volunteer coach in 1999, Stauber coached at the University of Minnesota's Gophers men's hockey program as their goaltending coach from 2000 to 2008, during which the Gophers won back to back NCAA National Titles in 2002 and 2003.

-Stauber served as head coach for the USA Hockey Women's National Team in the 2017 World Championships and the 2018 Winter Olympic Games where his team won their first Gold Medal since 1998.
-Starting with the program in 2010, he was an assistant coach at the 2014 Winter Olympic Games.
-In the first tournament after he was named permanent head coach, he coached the US to a gold medal in the 2017 IIHF Women's World Championship.
+Stauber joined the USA Hockey program in 2010, where he was involved with the United States women's national ice hockey team.
+He was an assistant coach at the 2014 Winter Olympics.
+In the first tournament after he was named permanent head coach, he coached the team to a gold medal at the 2017 IIHF Women's World Championship.
+The next year, he coached the team to a gold medal at the 2018 Winter Olympics, their first gold medal since 1998.
+He was succeeded by Bob Corkum in October 2018.